MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-parallel-data-warehouse.md

  Requires the ALTER permission on the database.

 ## Error Messages
-If auto-stats is disabled and you try to alter the statistics settings, PDW gives the error "This option is not supported in PDW."
+If auto-stats is disabled and you try to alter the statistics settings, PDW gives an error.
+The error says "This option is not supported in PDW."
 The system administrator can enable auto-stats by enabling the feature switch [AutoStatsEnabled](../../analytics-platform-system/appliance-feature-switch.md).

 ## General Remarks
  The values for REPLICATED_SIZE, DISTRIBUTED_SIZE, and LOG_SIZE can be greater than, equal to, or less than the current values for the database.